isc-projects/kea/doc/sphinx/kea-messages.rst

 .. code-block:: text

-    %1: sanitizing client's FQDN option '%2' yielded an empty string
+    %1: sanitizing client's FQDN option '%2' yielded an empty name or an empty label within the name

 Logged at debug log level 50.
-This debug message is issued when the result of sanitizing the FQDN option(81) sent by the client is an empty string.
+This debug message is issued when the result of sanitizing the FQDN option(81) sent by the client is an empty name or an empty label within the name (e.g. "aaa..bbb.com").
 When this occurs the server will ignore the FQDN option.
 The arguments include the client and the FQDN option it sent.